Jamiat Ulema-e-Islam (F): 2020 Karak temple attack

-In 2020, a mob of local Muslims led by a local Islamic cleric and supporters of the Jamiat Ulema-e-Islam party attacked the historic Hindu temple in the Karak district.
+In 2020, a mob of local Muslims led by a local Islamic cleric and supporters of the Jamiat Ulema-e-Islam (F) party attacked the historic Hindu temple in the Karak district of Khyber Pakhtunkhwa.
 Twelve people were arrested in the aftermath.
 More FIRs were registered against over 350 people.
 Following this attack the "Protection of the Rights of Religious Minorities Bill" was introduced in the Senate of Pakistan to avoid similar attack on minority worship places.
-But the Senate Standing Committee headed by Jamiat Ulema-e-Islam (F) (JUI-F) senator Abdul Ghafoor Haideri turned down the bill saying existing laws were enough to protect minorities.
+But the Senate Standing Committee headed by Jamiat Ulema-e-Islam (F) (JUI (F)) senator Abdul Ghafoor Haideri turned down the bill saying existing laws were enough to protect minorities.